bennidi/mbassador/README.md

 Of course you can always clone the repository and build from source

 <h2>Roadmap</h2>
-+ Make MBassador available in one of the official maven repositories as soon as the user base is big enough
++ Checkout MBassador from one of the official maven repositories (as soon as the user base is big enough)
-+ Spring integration with support for conditional message dispatch in transactional context (dispatch only after successful commit etc.) -> coming in december 2012
++ Spring integration with support for conditional message dispatch in transactional context (dispatch only after successful commit etc.).
+Currently in beta, see <a href="https://github.com/bennidi/mbassador-spring>this</a> repository
 + MessageEnvelope for each dispatch that is passed to the handler and can be used for communication between handlers during the running dispatch